veracruz-project/veracruz-examples/i-poc/README.md

     * function name: determines the specific CCFaaS function to instantiate
     * uniqueID: defines a unique name for this instance
-    * URL of CCFaaS: where to find CCFaaS, normally should be like http:://<IP>:5010
+    * URL of CCFaaS: where to find CCFaaS, normally should be like http:://<IP>:<CCFaaS Host Port>
     * URL of iotex-S3: where to find iotex-s3-app, normally should be like http:://<IP>:5020
     * decryption key path: path of the key to decrypt the video
     * decryption IV path: path of where to put the decryption key on the enclave